- Open enrollment for 2022 health coverage in Massachusetts: November 1, 2021 through January 23, 2022.

 Massachusetts has the lowest uninsured rate in the country, with only 3% of the state’s population uninsured as of 2019, according to U.S. Census data (although this was an increase from 2.8% in 2018).

-Which insurers offer coverage in the Massachusetts marketplace?
+Which health insurance carriers offer 2022 coverage in the Massachusetts marketplace?

-The following insurers offer plans in the Massachusetts exchange as of 2021, with plan availability varying from one location to another:
+There are eight insurers that offer exchange plans in Massachusetts, with plan availability varying from one location to another:

 - Boston Medical Center/BMC HealthNet Plan (BMCHP)